-First you need to deploy 2 Ubuntu 14.04LTS virtual machines.
-It’s better to boot volume backed instances as they are permanent as opposed to ephemeral disks.
-You can do this in the DreamCompute dashboard.
-Once you have those instances up and running, you need to add a security group to the instance that runs the database so that it allows TCP on port 3306, the MySQL/MariaDB port.
-That can be done with the web interface or the nova command line client as well.
+Once you have those instances up and running, you need to add a security group to the instance that runs the database so it allows TCP on port 3306, the MySQL/MariaDB port.
+View the following two articles for further instructions:

 [user@dbserver]$ sudo su - [root@dbserver]#

 You must switch to the root user because you must have administrator rights to install things system-wide.

 As your root user, install mariadb by running:

 During installation the root database user will be set up without a password, but an authentication plugin will prevent login from anyone but the operating system root user.
 A password can be set if desired.

 Edit the 50-server.cnf file located at /etc/mysql/mariadb.conf.d/50-server.cnf.
 It will show the following:

 Edit this to be: